 (B) All remote access to these systems shall be performed in accordance with the following procedures:

-(1) A licensed gaming-related vendor shall establish a unique system account for each employee of that vendor that is identified as being potentially required to perform technical support from a remote location;
+(1) A casino operator shall establish a unique system account for each gaming-related vendor providing technical support from a remote location;

 (2) All system access afforded pursuant to this rule shall meet the following requirements:

-(a) Be restricted in a manner that requires the licensed casino operator, management company or holding company's management information systems department, or the equivalent thereof, to receive prior notice from the licensed gaming-related vendor of that vendor's intent to remotely access a designated system;
+(a) Be restricted in a manner that requires the casino operator's management information systems department, or the equivalent thereof, to receive prior notice from the licensed gaming-related vendor of that vendor's intent to remotely access a designated system;

-(b) Require the licensed casino operator, management company or holding company to take affirmative steps, for each instance of access, to activate the licensed gaming-related vendor's access privileges; and
+(b) Require the casino operator to take affirmative steps, for each instance of access, to activate the licensed gaming-related vendor's access privileges; and

 (c) Be designed to appropriately limit the ability of any person authorized under this rule to deliberately or inadvertently interfere with the normal operation of the system or its data.

-(3) Separate logs shall be maintained, and kept in accordance with rule 3772-3-05 of the Administrative Code, by the licensed gaming-related vendor and casino operator, management company or holding company's management information systems department, or the equivalent thereof, and include, at a minimum, the following information:
+(3) Separate logs shall be maintained, and kept in accordance with rule 3772-3-05 of the Administrative Code, by the licensed gaming-related vendor and casino operator's management information systems department, or the equivalent thereof, and include, at a minimum, the following information:

 (a) The system accessed, including manufacturer, and version number;